kwwette/ppqs/README.md

 complete -C "ppqs --bash-completion" ppqs
 ```

-Typing `ppdq ` and hitting `TAB` will then show scripts available for the
+Typing `ppqs ` and hitting `TAB` will then show scripts available for the
 current project.
 Typing part of a script name and hitting `TAB` will show
 matching script name(s), or else complete the full name if unambiguous.